 14 Introducing turns with increased height.

-15 Completing simple flight plans with increased height.
+15 Completing flight plans - longer flights with increased height.

 Phase 5 Theory lessons and examination.

 18 Rules of the air and air law.